light156/multi-ancestry-COJO/README.md

 --cojo-slct
 ```

-If you prefer to use PLINK LD matrix inputs, simply replace `--bfile` with `--ld`:
+If you prefer to use PLINK LD matrix inputs, replace `--bfile` with `--ld`:

 ```bash
 ./manc_cojo